simplybusiness/dobby/README.md

           VERSION_FILE_PATH: <VERSION FILE PATH>
 ```

+### How to use

-2. Add the following comment in the pull request to bump the version.
+1. Add the following comment in the pull request to bump the version.

 ```
 /dobby version <semver level>
 ```
 where semver level can be minor/major/patch.

-3. Bot will add a commit to bump gem version.
+2. You can see bot will add a comment on Pull request.

    ![Version update comment](docs/images/version-update.png)